RMIT-COSC1127-1125-AI21/AI21-DOC/FAQ-PACMAN.md

 Changing `import importlib` with `import importlib.util` seems to fix the problem.

 We are still investigating this issue as it seems to work well in our set-up.
 This seems to be related to the fact that ["importing a package does not automatically load its submodules"](https://stackoverflow.com/questions/65028261/attributeerror-module-importlib-has-no-attribute-util-ii) but we are unclear why sometimes it does work!
+A quick search also brings [this post](https://stackoverflow.com/questions/39660934/error-when-using-importlib-util-to-check-for-library) which may be related.

 ------------------------------
 # GENERAL PACMAN